sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 This is useful if you want the results of a search to be explicitly narrowed down to repositories that are private and accessible to you or repositories that are public.

 Except when explicitly set, all searches return results from both public and private repositories accessible to you.

-<Highlighter
-input='visibility:any|private|public'
-matcher='any|private|public'
-/>

-When logged into Sourcegraph, you can change your context to your username and then run the following command to show all of your available private repositories.

 <SourcegraphSearch query="visibility:private" />